GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 To change the symbology of a single layer:
 1. Open the `Styling panel` and navigate to the symbology tab.
 By default, the symbology will be set to `Single Symbol`.
 This means that the same colours and contours will be applied to all the features in that layer.
-2. Click on `Simple Fill`
+2. Click on `Simple Fill`.
-3. Click on the arrow to the right of `Fill Colour`
+3. Click on the arrow to the right of `Fill Colour`.
-4. Check the `Transparent Fill` option
+4. Check the `Transparent Fill` option.

 ```{figure} ../../fig/en_30.30.2_vector_layer_styling_transparent.png
 ---